Management and Security

 - Include Antivirus setup files: Antivirus setup files (around 250 MB) are included when the Macintosh agent is scheduled and downloaded to the Macintosh device.
 This option is only available when the Ivanti Antivirus setting is enabled from the Start tab.

-- Exclude Antivirus setup files: Even if you don't need or want the antivirus component of Ivanti® Endpoint Manager and Endpoint Security, powered by Landesk, by selecting this option the Antivirus setup files are still downloaded from the core server, but aren't installed.
+- Exclude Antivirus setup files: Even if you don't need or want the antivirus component of Ivanti® Endpoint Manager and Endpoint Security for Endpoint Manager, by selecting this option the Antivirus setup files are still downloaded from the core server, but aren't installed.

 Use this page if you have the Tenant management add-on for Endpoint Manager.
 You can assign an agent configuration to a tenant within your organization.

 - Assign a tenant to this configuration: Select this check box if this Macintosh agent configuration is only used with a tenant in your organization.